• Skip to primary navigation

 Tips:

-• Use coarsely ground coffee for your French press.
+• Use coarsely ground coffee for your press.
 If you have a fine ground coffee bean, decrease the brew time for your French press.
 Finer ground coffee needs less time to extract the flavors and can become bitter if you leave it for too long.
 Fine ground beans can create a muddy cup of coffee, as they are more likely to pass through the screen and make it into your cup.

 • Make sure to pour all of the coffee out of your French press once it’s done brewing.
 The longer you leave the grounds in contact with hot water, the extraction will continue, resulting in a bitter flavor or unpleasant coffee taste.